 Differences between Object, Var and Dynamic type

 C# is rich in data type.
 It provides three types Object, Var and Dynamic to store data of any type.
-In this article, I am trying to explore the differences among these three.
+In this article, I am trying to explore the differences between these three.

 Difference between Object, Var and Dynamic type